 There are all types of trails available from easy, short hikes to more difficult and challenging ones.

-See the rugged shoreline of the area from the Thunder Bay Lookout Road, or hike the long difficult Top of the Giant Trail to take in spectacular views from the top of one of Ontario’s highest cliffs.
-This 22 km trail will be an all day 8-10 hour adventure.
+See the area’s rugged shoreline from the Thunder Bay Lookout Road or hike the long, difficult Top of the Giant Trail to take in spectacular views from the top of one of Ontario’s highest cliffs.
+This 22 km trail is an 8-10 hour adventure.

 View from Sleeping Giant Provincial Park near Thunder Bay on one of the most scenic road trips around Lake Superior in Ontario.
 Photo: Darren McChristie, Ontario Tourism